World War I Anti German Propaganda

 In the age of social media and the internet, propaganda can spread more quickly and easily than ever before.
 It is therefore more important than ever to be critical thinkers and to be able to distinguish between fact and fiction.

-By learning from the past, we can better navigate the present and build a more informed and democratic future.
+By learning from the past, we can better work through the present and build a more informed and democratic future.
 The legacy of World War I propaganda serves as a reminder of the power of words and images to shape public opinion and to influence the course of history.
 It is a call to be vigilant, to be skeptical, and to be committed to the pursuit of truth.